-There are two authorized and approved vaccines to prevent COVID-19: Moderna and Pfizer.
+There are three authorized vaccines to prevent COVID-19: Janssen (Johnson & Johnson), Moderna and Pfizer.
 The Pfizer and Moderna vaccines are a 2-dose series, with the second vaccine needed 21 to 28 days, respectively, after administration of the first dose.
-The Pfizer vaccine is not for children younger than 16 years of age and the Moderna vaccine is not for children under 18 years of age.
+The Pfizer vaccine is not for children younger than 12 years of age and the Moderna vaccine is not for children under 18 years of age.
 The Janssen vaccine is for those 18 and older.